younsu-woo/reddit-sentiment-analysis/README.md

 ## Future Analysis :high_brightness:
 1. Add a dropdown or input box where end user can input which subreddit to analyze sentiment analysis.
 This allows for more of a versatile and user-friendly dashboard.

 2. Incorporate a date range feature to the analysis tool, which allows users to choose the desired date range.
-Having a more customizable dashboard allows for a better experience as the user.
-Maintainig scalability will be key when it comes to embedding additional tools in the dashboard.
+Having a more customizable dashboard allows for a better user experience.
+Maintaining scalability will be key when it comes to embedding additional tools in the dashboard.